Best Ways To Catch A Chicken

 Chickens are constantly scratching their feet in the dirt, looking for food.
 It’s not uncommon for their feet to get wounded and, in worse cases, develop bumblefoot.

 Parasite infestations like red mites can endanger your flock, make them sick and weak, and are very hard to eradicate.

 Regularly checking your chickens for any illnesses and infections can provide them with the help they need before things worsen.

 Chickens do not like water baths; in most cases, water baths for chickens are not necessary.
 Chickens clean themselves by preening and dust bathing.
 But in case of a dirty vent area, a lice infestation, or when fly strike appears, soaking your bird in lukewarm water is the first step in the treatment process.

-Chickens can be messy and ruin your neighbor’s flower beds and nicely planted garden.
-But, they’ll also eat any fruits or vegetables available in any garden.
+Chickens can be messy, ruining your neighbor’s flower beds and nicely planted garden and eating all their geraniums.
+But they’ll also eat any fruits or vegetables available in any garden.

 And last but not least.
 Chickens poop.
 A lot.
 So, if you don’t want your neighbor’s garden filled with chicken droppings, think about keeping them inside the run.
 Chicken poop can even be dangerous when eaten by the neighbor’s (or your own) dog.

 When living in an area with many predators, you’ll know it’s essential to keep your chickens inside a secured area day and night.
 But with chickens being quite the escape artists, that is easier said than done.
 As it is too dangerous to keep them outside until dusk and they’ll return to the coop by themselves, you’ll need to catch your chicken and bring it back to safety as soon as possible.

 There are many predators around that are after your chickens, even during the daytime.